nextstrain/nextstrain.org/static-site/README.md

 1. Find an image with appropriate rights for us to use.
 2. Edit the picture in [LunaPic](https://www110.lunapic.com/editor/)
     * upload picture
     * Style the picture via the "art" menu.
-Closse "grey" for core cards, "floating" for community cards or "sadness" for narrative cards.
+Choose "grey" for core cards, "floating" for community cards or "sadness" for narrative cards.
 Adjust slider as you see fit.
     * "Edit" -> "Simple Crop Tool" & crop to a square.
-    * "Edit" -> "Resize Image" to 250 x 250px
+    * "Edit" -> "Scale Image" to 250 x 250px
     * "File" -> "Save Image" & use PNG
 3. Save the file in `./static/splash_images`
 4. Edit `./src/components/Cards/coreCards.js`, `./src/components/Cards/communityCards.js` or `./src/components/Cards/narrativeCards.js` to include the card & title.